-You need to take a course load of 30 ECTS credits for each semester you spend abroad or 60 ECTS if you are spending an academic year on the Erasmus+ Programme.
+For reference, 1 Queen Mary credit = 0.5 ECTS.
+30 ECTS are equivalent to 60 Queen Mary credits.
+Therefore, you need to take a course load of 30 ECTS for each semester you spend abroad, or 60 ECTS if you are spending an academic year abroad at a European partner.

 Very rarely, some students find themselves unable to complete their study abroad period for a variety of reasons.

-Please be aware that if you fail to attend your classes or fail to gain sufficient credit on your placement, there can be implications for your academic progress at QMUL.
-For this reason, if you have any problems or difficulties during your placement, you should contact your academic school or departments' Erasmus+ Coordinator as soon as possible.
+Please be aware that if you fail to attend your classes or fail to gain sufficient credit on your placement, there can be implications for your academic progress at Queen Mary.
+For this reason, if you have any problems or difficulties during your placement, you should contact your Queen Mary School/Department Coordinator as soon as possible.

-If you fail to pass the number of credits and have to take re-sit your exams, these resits will not form part of your Erasmus+ study period.
+If you fail to pass the number of credits and have to take re-sit your exams, these resits will not form part of your study period abroad.
 You will need to register separately for your resits and pay any required resit fee directly to your host university.

 The Student Charter highlights your rights and obligations while you are on the Erasmus+ programme.
 It also tells you what you are entitled to (e.g. free tuition and full recognition of your studies abroad) and what is expected of you during your Erasmus+ study period, so you know what you need to do for both your home and host university.

-Before you set off for your Erasmus+ programme, you will need to organise your accommodation, contract(s), finances and make your travel arrangements.
+Before you set off for your exchange, you will need to organise your accommodation, contract(s), finances and make your travel arrangements.
 The following links should give you some advice: